School PE and Sport: funding for primary schools

 The lunchtime programme helps to reduce behavioural problems.
 This is an inclusive learning environment whereby all children can participate.

-For a more detailed analysis please download the report attached here:
+For a more detailed analysis please download the reports attached here: